 Checking back a year later....summers are HOT and HUMID!
 While we had dreams of only using the AC occasionally, the AC is on full time in the summer.
-We spend a lot of time in the pools at Paradise Village and indoors during the summer months.
+We spend a lot of time in indoors and in the water in the summer!

 |Do you miss anything about living in a house?|

 I think we all miss having privacy.
 Pat misses having a big shower with unlimited hot water.
 Jack misses the consistent Wifi.
 Alexa misses the fireplace in the winter and the hot tub (ok - and a big shower).
-Hailey misses her big room (where she could make even bigger messes).
+August misses his big room (where he could make even bigger messes).
 What we don't miss.....bills, bills and more bills.
 Pine needles, yard work, a huge house to clean, worrying about the trees falling on the house, mowing the lawn and all the STUFF that goes with owning a house.